 Over the years, I have heard stories of inopportune times when lawn mowers wouldn’t start.
 Many times, mowers stopped working in the middle of a customer’s lawn or right before a big rain storm, or before a big party.
 As the owner of a lawn mower, you will most likely come upon a time when your Craftsman lawn mower doesn’t start and it may be at a time when you need it most.

-A Craftsman lawn mower may not start because of lack of air flow, lack of fuel flow or faulty electrical components.
-This could be due to a plugged air filter, bad fuel, faulty switches, bad battery, bad spark plug, fuel blockages or dirty carburetor.
+A Craftsman lawn mower won’t start when the engine is not getting air, fuel or spark due to a plugged air filter, bad fuel, faulty switches, bad battery, bad spark plug, fuel blockages or dirty carburetor.

 Keep reading for my complete list of items that can prevent your Craftsman lawn mower from starting.